Skip to main content

 The Legal Framework Protecting Your Privacy

-The laws governing employee are designed to create a space where health can be promoted without compromising individual privacy or creating avenues for discrimination.
+The laws governing employee wellness programs are designed to create a space where health can be promoted without compromising individual privacy or creating avenues for discrimination.
 The two central pillars of this protection are HIPAA and GINA.
 Understanding their roles can provide significant reassurance about the confidentiality of your personal health information.

 Your biometric screening results are protected by federal laws that restrict employers from viewing your individual health data.